swazrgb/rs-injection-assist/README.md

 # How do I get it?

-The plugin is not available on the plugin hub, and there is no binary release available.
+Submission to the plugin hub is in progress.
+Until then you can find releases at https://github.com/swazrgb/rs-injection-assist/releases/

 To build it yourself from source: